VIIgit/swagger-ui-example-plugin/README.md

 ## OneOfPlugin

-Analysis example view of OAS3 Schemas in non executing mode only for OneOf or AnyOf schemas as they're not displayed at all.
+This plugin allows you to display OneOf- or AnyOf- structures in the **Example Value** preview that would otherwise not be displayed.
+Applies only to OAS3 Schemas and in non-executing mode.

 ![ScreenCast](./OneOfExample.gif "Choose OneOf or AnyOf your schema")

 ### Issues

-- JSON Example is provided by Swagger-Ui method, which can return non up-to-date cached data.
+- **Example Value** is provided by a Swagger-UI method, which can return non up-to-date cached data.

 ### Example Configuration